 BARRIERS TO BEAUTY

 People with disabilities do not generally have the financial resources to have much impact as consumers.
 Many are just trying to survive without being concerned with high fashion.
-In fact, if any other segment of the population had the levels of poverty, under-employment and unemployment as people with disabilities, it would be considered a national scandal!
+In fact, if any other segment of the population had the levels of poverty, under-employment, and unemployment as people with disabilities, it would be considered a national scandal!

 And yet, I applaud people with disabilities as models.
 Why?
 It chips away at so many prejudices and barriers.
 It challenges cultural perceptions of perfection and beauty.
 Beauty simply is.
 It is not a human construct, it is a God construct.
 It can transcend human definitions—and even itself—through struggle, to become a more complete beauty.
 Perfection can and does exist within imperfection.
-What is seen by the eyes is the beginning of an internal change in people's hearts.
+What is seen with the eyes is the beginning of an internal change in people's hearts.

 And when human hearts change, barriers to inclusion and acceptance can come down.
 That which challenges our senses or perceptions or prejudices are often the fertile ground where real internal human growth happens.
 (Granted, not everything that challenges is good, that is where discernment is needed.)